-Welcome to the St Benedict’s School Board of Trustees page.
-Here you will find information about who we are, what our responsibilities are, what our priorities for the school are, and copies of meeting minutes.
+Welcome to the St Benedict’s School Board Members’ page.
+Here you will find information about the school’s Board, what we do, how a Board is formed, who we are, our School’s Charter, Strategic Plan and Annual Goals, Board meeting dates, our Board’s Annual Newsletter, our Audited Accounts, what our responsibilities are, and copies of meeting minutes.

 Within the Board there are five areas that we represent and monitor:

 - Catholic Character

 - Health and Safety

 The Board sets the strategic direction, and long-term plans for the school in collaboration with the Principal, and in consultation with the school’s community

 - Monitor the Board’s progress against the Charter, goals and targets